zer2/fantasy-basketball-optimizer/about/turnovers.md

 However, this backwards-causality approach is not logical because the appearance of causality is an illusion.
 Performing badly in turnovers didn't help the drafters succeed- their players getting more minutes per game did, and that harmed their performance in turnovers.
 In fact, when accounting for minutes per game, the opposite effect is uncovered.
 Drafter A did better than drafter B and drafter C did better than drafter D.

-This will not necessarily be the case in real fantasy basketball.
-The point here is that raw results may be misleading and should not be over-interpreted

 ## 2. The second argument: Winners won't win turnovers anyway

 A second argument is that because winning teams tend to perform badly in turnovers, they will usually be so far behind in turnovers that investing in turnovers is futile for them.